 One research line of the lab seeks to delineate the function of different cognitive control networks.
 This research investigates how cognitive control networks modulate processes in “lower-order” brain areas such as perception in sensory cortices.

 Another research line focuses on the functional role of intrinsic (spontaneous) network activity.
 Neural activity and communication across brain networks are continuously ongoing independent of external stimuli or tasks.
-The CONNECT lab’s research aims at at understanding why this intrinsic activity and functional connectivity exists and how it affects behavior.
+The CONNECT lab’s research aims at understanding why this intrinsic activity and functional connectivity exists and how it affects behavior.

 The CONNECT lab combines various techniques to address these questions in the human brain including functional magnetic resonance imaging (fMRI), electroencephalography (EEG), simultaneous EEG-fMRI and genetic analyses in healthy participants and neurological patients.